-These are excellent choices for maintaining longevity or even restoring a tree canopy.
+To maintain longevity or even restoring a tree canopy, a cable can be installed.
 Large tree limbs that lean heavily are usually candidates for possible cabling.
-Double crotches sometimes get whats called included bark, or a weakening of the union of a crotch where bark develops inside not allowing further strengthening of interior xylem within the union.
-This creates a potential issue with the limbs that can now potentially break out.
-Many times when a weak union or double crotch is present, a cable can be installed to strengthen the weakened crotch where the pressure is.
+Double crotches can have whats called included bark, or a weakening of the union of a crotch where bark develops inside not allowing further strengthening of interior xylem within the union.
+This is an issue with the limbs that can now potentially break out.
+If a weak union or double crotch is present, a cable can be installed to strengthen the weakened crotch where the pressure is.
 Cables are drilled into the tree on two sides with eye bolts connectors and pulled tight.
-This is usually done in the upper 2/3’s of the tree canopy for better leverage.
-Cables can help a tree branch structure maintain and increase longevity of the tree.
-The only downside is steel is conducive and can attractive lightning, but many times the good outweighs the bad in trees like Maples that are not as tall.
-Poplar trees are better candidates for pruning since they are very tall and lightning could be an issue.
-Before a cable is installed, pruning of major deadwood should always be performed also.
+This is done in the upper 2/3’s of the tree canopy for better leverage.
+Cables help a tree branch structure maintain and increase longevity of the tree.
+Before a cable is installed, the tree should be pruned of major deadwood.

 Vertical mulching is one of the very best things you can do for the root systems of a tree that is located in compacted soil.
 More and more, soil is compacted in urban forestry.
 New construction, sidewalks, street trees, parks, all around us our soil is being compacted by many things.
 In the forest, soil has the appropriate air and pour space, but this is generally not the case in the city.
 The process includes drilling holes to loosen the soil where the root system is, thus providing somewhere for the feeder roots to go for oxygen and soil amendment.
 All that’s needed to do this service is a drill bit with auger, soil amendment with topsoil, a shovel and wheel barrel.
 One of my favorite tree care practices for dealing with compacted soils.